RoboticsAndCloud/eladmin_web_react/README.EN.md

 ## Introduction
 - eladmin web system is a web interface based on React + React-Router + Antd + Echarts
-- Json-serve is adopted for mimicing the backed server.
+- Json-server is adopted for mimicing the backed server.
 You need install a real `eladmin` server based on Spring-Boot, and change the API data structure of the Web system to communicate with each other

 **Online Demo：**  [https://roboticsandcloud.github.io/eladmin_web_react](https://roboticsandcloud.github.io/eladmin_web_react)